 New Year’s resolutions are typically about losing weight or quitting smoking, but you can also have New Year’s resolutions for your small business.
 What do you want your business to look like in a year from now?
-This article will discuss some smart resolutions for your small business in the upcoming year.
+This article will discuss some smart resolutions your small business can make for the new year.

 - “I will manage my cash flow more effectively.”